Skip to content

 The payroll tax rate is determined by your group’s Australian taxable wages.

 If you are a DGE, you may be eligible for a fixed periodic deduction based on the total Australian taxable wages that the group pays.
-Calculate this deduction at the start of each financial year and subtract it from your Queensland taxable wages in your periodic returns.
+Calculate this deduction at the start of each financial year and enter it in your periodic returns.
+It will be subtracted from your Queensland taxable wages, reducing your liability.

 You must recalculate your fixed periodic deduction when any of the following occurs: